Specify a flexible range of inventory sizes in Ad Exchange

 By default, Ad Exchange accepts some creatives that are smaller than the inventory size.
 Using the Flexible sizes rule type, you can manage how small of a creative you’re willing to accept, or opt out of accepting smaller sizes altogether.
 Flexible sizes make inventory and creatives more compatible with each other and enable more ads to compete for your inventory.

 - Apply only to image or rich media ad types.
 Text ads continue to fill the entire available ad slot, as they always have.

 - Apply only to single-size Ad Exchange ad requests.
-If you have a multi-size Ad Exchange creative in DoubleClick for Publishers that you set up to dynamically allocate to Ad Exchange, flexible sizes will not apply to those multi-size Ad Exchange ad requests.
+If you have a multi-size Ad Exchange creative in Google Ad Manager that you set up to dynamically allocate to Ad Exchange, flexible sizes will not apply to those multi-size Ad Exchange ad requests.
 Instead, the list of sizes in the multi-size request provides the list of allowed creative sizes.
-However, a multi-size request to DFP that triggers a single-sized Ad Exchange ad request will apply Flexible sizes rules.
+However, a multi-size request to Ad Manager that triggers a single-sized Ad Exchange ad request will apply Flexible sizes rules.
 Learn more about the differences between flexible sizes and multi-size pricing.

 - Take priority over any size-related blocking rules.
 This means that inventory with a flexible size may allow a smaller, blocked creative to actually be trafficked in that ad slot.
 Learn more.

 - Sign in to Google Ad Manager.

 - Click Inventory Ad Exchange rules Flexible sizes.

 - Navigate to the desired inventory type—for example, Display or Mobile app.